ajstamm/shepherds-crook/Resume.md

 * assisted ITS troubleshooting data issues
 * assessed use of hot deck (instead of cold deck) imputation and rejected it
 * rewrote method to incorporate multiple imputation results into area counts
+* oversaw geocoding of mortality and birth data (delegated to Doug & Maxime), and geocoded in MapMarker myself

 ## Current portal

+* provided R code for Maxime to run birth outcomes indicators
+* provided evaluation feedback on indicators in development

+## Data calls

+* validated water data submission
+* validated SPARCS submission
+* prepared and reviewed metadata for SPARCS

 ## Governor's Cancer Research Initiative

 * researched and mapped environmental sites of concern (check name)
+* investigated food deserts/swamps in the area
+* calculated ... ???

 ## NYC Asthma Study